mourisl/centrifuger/README.md

         -k INT: report upto <int> distinct, primary assignments for each read pair [1] --min-hitlen INT: minimum length of partial hits [auto] --hitk-factor INT: resolve at most <int>*k entries for each hit [40; use 0 for no restriction]
+        --merge-readpair: merge overlapped paired-end reads and trim adapters [no merge]

 ### Input/Output